 If there will be more skins later, then putting each skin into a paper feed sack can put cured skins “on hold” and save shipping costs.

 To ship salted hides, wrap in either empty paper sacks (grain sacks work well) or plastic bags and place in your shipping box.
-In every shipment, include a customer information sheet (right-click or control-click and choose “Save Link As” or “Download Linked File As” to save to you computer).
+Follow instructions on the Custom Tanning page to send them to us or set up an appointment for drop-off.

 If you have previously frozen your skins:

 Lay the skins out on a non-metallic surface, out of sunlight, and allow them to defrost.
 Keep a close eye on the skins as they thaw and gently unroll or peel them apart as they do so, applying salt to each section of skin as soon as it is thawed.
 Check skins every hour and keep unrolling and applying salt along the skin surface.